arbor-sim/arbor/doc/concepts/morphology.rst

 The following segment tree models a soma as a cylinder, a branching dendritic tree and an axon with an axonal hillock.
 The segments are coloured according to their tag, which in this case are SWC structure identifiers: tag 1 coloured pink for soma;
-tag 2 coloured grey for axon; tag 3 coloured blue for basal dendrites.
+tag 2 coloured grey for axon; tag 3 coloured light blue for basal dendrites.

 .. _morph-label-seg-fig: